December is drawing near and so are the impending distractions facing students in your youth activity center.

 What’s the bottom line?

-Students generally stay engaged if you’re fostering a wholesome environment in class, providing fresh and exciting activities and making each child feel appreciated.
+Students generally stay engaged during the holiday season if you are fostering a wholesome environment in class, providing fresh and exciting activities and making each child feel appreciated.